-During the 19th Century Inventions such as the telephone and the telegraph ushered in a new era of prosperity Read more about the 19th Century Inventions >>
+During the 19th Century Inventions such as the telephone and the telegraph ushered in a new era of prosperity Read more about the 13 Awesome American Inventions >>

 A total of 23 individuals served as the President of the United States during the 19th century.
-Read more about the 19th Century Presidents >>
+Read more about the 19th Century American Presidents >>

 19th century America was the period which truly shaped America and prepared it to become a global Superpower Read more about the 19th Century Timeline >>

 A large number of important wars and battles took place during the 19th century such as the American Civil War Read more about the 19th Century Wars >>

 American iconic leaders, military generals, presidents and inventors in the 19th century Read more about the Famous American People >>

 19th century is an important period in American history.
 During this period, a number of Famous events took place Read more about the Famous Events >>

 1801 to 1900 - important legislation was passed that shaped political and social orientation of USA.
 Read more about the Legislation – Acts & Treaties >>